manojprabhakar90/GAN_Custom_Layers/README.md

 # GAN_Custom_Layers

-The code was used to Kaggle Bronze Medal.
+The code was used for getting Kaggle Bronze Medal.

 The main idea behind doing this was to see, rather than using DCGAN/ACGAN, can custom layers GAN be used to generate artificial/synthetic images.